 (2) A special resolution relating to anything for which a special resolution is required to be passed by special postal ballot has no effect until it is registered under section 182(1).

+(3) Subsection (2) and sections 181 and 182 do not apply to a special resolution altering the rules of a co-operative.

+[Section 180 amended by No. 7 of 2016 s.
+48.]

 181. Lodgment of special resolution

 (1) A co-operative must lodge 2 copies of each special resolution passed by the co-operative with the Registrar in accordance with this section for registration.

+Penalty for this subsection: a fine of $2 000.

 (2) The copies must —

 (a) be lodged within 28 days after the passing of a special resolution or a longer period allowed by the Registrar; and